Last revised on November 11, 2022.

 - I used a Sony RX100 III to capture most of the images you’ll see below; a fellow trekker’s Huawei P30 captured the others.
 (Thanks again, O, for letting me use them!)

-We zipped open the dining tent’s rear door to let in some air and some of the view too.
-Soon the sun poked over the mountain walls that we were camped behind and streamed into the tent.
+We zipped open the dining tent’s rear door to let in some air and some of the view.
+Soon the sun poked over the mountain walls we were camped behind and streamed into the tent.

 A typical breakfast on the trek was a bowl of cereal or oatmeal – either the watery gruel supplied by the cook team or the Quaker Oats-like stuff I had brought from home.
 I supplemented the oatmeal with some of my supply of nuts, raisins, cranberries, and dried blueberries.
-My from-home peanut butter also came in handy; here I spread it on some Indian flatbread called chapati.
-What I didn’t finish for breakfast I would put in a Ziploc bag to have as a snack later on in the morning.
+My from-home peanut butter also came in handy!
+Here, I spread it on some Indian flatbread called chapati.
+What I didn’t finish for breakfast, I would put in a Ziploc bag to have as a snack later in the morning.

-Only the last twenty minutes or so is a bit steep; we came at it from the bottom left of the image and would end up at the pass on the right hand side.
+Only the last twenty minutes or so is a bit steep; we came at it from the bottom left of the image and would end up at the pass on the right-hand side.
 There we would find the customary laptse (i.e.stone cairns) and prayer flags.
-A few less clouds would have been nice, but as it was the views were excellent.
+A few fewer clouds would have been nice, but as it was, the views were excellent.

 When I looked back to the southwest at where we had come from, I saw the two small lakes below.

-As we made our way down, we would experience our first serious traffic in days!
-First, a yak train came towards us; they were on their way to Laya.
+As we made our way down, we experienced our first serious traffic in days!
+First, a yak train came towards us; it was on its way to Laya.

 A while later, this team of pack horses and their owners came by.
 The yaks may also have been theirs; if so, they were well-trained and stuck to the trail on their own!

-We continued our still gradual descent, unaware that the most spectacular view of the trek so far was coming up.
+We continued our gradual descent, unaware that the most spectacular view of the trek was coming up.
 It was a view that the dog sitting without a seeming care in the world on his flat rock perch had as his own until our arrival.
-I imagined him to be a buddha sitting there and the words “Be here now” came to mind.
+I imagined him to be a buddha sitting there, and the words “Be here now” came to mind.
 He didn’t even budge as we walked by, unthreatened by our presence.
 What was he doing there?

 From the dog, my eyes and mind moved on to the view below.
 We were looking north to the Bhutan-Tibet border and a snowcapped string of 7000-meter peaks, the single most impressive stretch of rock we had seen so far.

-The river streaming from the two glacial lakes visible in the image above is the west branch of the Pho Chhu, the very river that flows by Punakha less than seventy kilometers to the southwest.
+The river streaming from the two glacial lakes visible in the image above is the west branch of the Pho Chhu, which flows by Punakha less than seventy kilometers to the southwest.
 [The main branch of the Pho Chhu we would get to know better in days to come as we walked into the heart of Lunana.

 Note: The Lonely Planet guide to Bhutan refers to the river here as the Tang Chhu, and not the Pho.
-The lack of uniformity of names or their spellings can get a bit confusing and affects the information you get when googling.
-Use a different spelling or different name and you come up with a different set of links!
+The lack of uniformity of names or their spellings can get confusing and affect the information you get when googling.
+Use a different spelling or different name, and you come up with a different set of links!
 Google Earth calls the river the Po Chu.